Eminem interested in taking on DMX in 'VERZUZ' battle, says N.O.R.E.

-According to rapper/podcast host N.O.R.E., Eminem is interested in taking on DMX in a ‘VERZUZ’ battle.
+According to rapper and podcast host N.O.R.E., Eminem is interested in taking on DMX in a ‘VERZUZ’ battle.

 -